fazilmohamed1998/fazilmohamed1998/README.md

 ### Hi there 👋 I am Fazil

-- 🔭 I’m currently working on flood prediction and monitoring system based on the AI, Machine Learning & IoT
-- 💬 Ask me about iot
+- 💬 Ask me about IoT
 - 📫 How to reach me: mfazilm98@gmail.com

 ### Connect with me: